rootz491/django/bucky-roberts/README.md

 so python will take the primary key from there and fetch the corresponding row or whatever.

 >   that's all we need to know about generic view.
+>
+>   ignore the below part it's just for my practice.

 but for revision, one last time im going to write a function which handles the request for marking a song as favourite.
 Basically form submission handling.